dineshravi9599/Industrial-Copper-Modeling/README.md

 - Model optimization and evaluation.
 - Creating web applications using Streamlit.

-## Project Evaluation Metrics

-- Modular code development
+## Packages Used

+ - Pandas: Data manipulation and preprocessing.
+ - NumPy: Numerical operations and array handling.
+ - Matplotlib: Data visualization.
+ - Seaborn: Enhanced data visualization.
-- Maintainability and portability
+ - Scikit-learn: Machine learning algorithms and model evaluation.
-- Proper README file maintenance
-- Follow coding standards (PEP 8)
-- Demo video creation and sharing on LinkedIn
+ - Streamlit: Interactive web application development.

 **Note:** The project will be maintained on GitHub, keeping the repository public for transparency.